from a handpicked tutor in LIVE 1-to-1 classes

-The volume of a hemisphere is the total capacity of the hemisphere and it is the number of unit cubes covered inside that area.
-The unit of hemisphere volume is cubic units and is expressed as m3, cm3, in3, etc. Therefore, the formula to find the volume is:
+The volume of a hemisphere is the total capacity of the hemisphere and it is the number of unit cubes covered inside that space.
+The volume of a hemisphere is measured in cubic units and is expressed as m3, cm3, in3, etc. Therefore, the formula to find the volume is:

 Volume of Hemisphere = (2πr3)/3

-Where π is the constant measuring 3.142 approx. or 22/7, and r is the radius of the hemisphere.
-For detailed information, you can check out this article Volume of Hemisphere.
+Where π is the constant which is equal to 3.142 or 22/7, and r is the radius of the hemisphere.
+For a detailed explanation, you can check out this article on Volume of Hemisphere.

 Surface Area of a Hemisphere

 The surface area of a hemisphere can be calculated by the area of its circular base along with its curved surface.
 The hemisphere can either be hollow or a solid, according to that the surface area can be calculated.
 It is measured in square units and the formula is:

 Surface Area of Hemisphere = 3πr2